-Nearly two million cataract surgeries are performed in the U.S. every year, and that number shouldn’t come as much of a surprise to many.
+Nearly four million cataract surgeries are performed in the U.S. every year, and that number shouldn’t come as much of a surprise to many.
 After all, cataracts are one of the leading causes of blindness in the country.
-Thankfully, cataract surgery is a highly refined process with a good track record of success rates.
+Thankfully, cataract surgery in Los Angeles is a highly refined process with a good track record of success rates.

 If you are scheduled to undergo cataract surgery in Los Angeles anytime soon, you may be interested to learn more about the recovery process and steps you can take to make sure your recovery goes as smoothly as possible.
 Here are a few tips:

 Immediately after cataract surgery, you will be allowed to rest in the recovery area of trusted eye center, such as Excel Laser Vision Institute, until the effects of the anesthesia wears off.
 This may take 30 minutes to an hour.
 Although you will be able to go home afterwards, make sure that a friend or family member is present to drive you home as you may still feel groggy or experience a bit of blurry vision in the treated eye.

 Quick List of Things to Avoid